marcellapantarotto/TP1/README.md

 - **test-ball.cpp** defines the time interval (dt) and, besides having the main functions, it has the run function and also calls the functions: `step(dt)`, `display()`, `set()` and `get()`.

 ### Class Diagram
-Created with the help of `https://www.lucidchart.com/`
+Created with the help of `https://www.lucidchart.com/`, expressed in the `class_diagram.png` file.
 ![diagram](https://github.com/marcellapantarotto/TP1/blob/master/class_diagram.png?raw=true)

 ### Graphic